- Normal precautions

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.
 To report emergencies, contact the police, an ambulance, or the fire department by dialling 911 from any phone.
 We suggest you learn as much as you can about Bolivia before your trip from travel agents, tour operators and guide books.

-Because there is no Irish Embassy in Bolivia, we’re limited in the help we can offer you in an emergency.
-However, if you need assistance, you can contact Honorary Consul General of Ireland in La Paz, Bolivia or the Irish Embassy in Buenos Aires in Argentina.
+Because there is no Irish Embassy in Bolivia, we are limited in the help we can offer you in an emergency.
+However, if you need assistance, you can contact the Honorary Consul General of Ireland in Santa Cruz, Bolivia or the Irish Embassy in Buenos Aires in Argentina.

 - Your name